Safety is everyone’s responsibility, and construction sites are no

 adhere to any directions given to you by “flaggers.”
 These

 members of the construction crew are there to control traffic and protect

 other workers; the instructions they give override any other traffic signals

 in the area.

-If everyone makes the conscious effort to be responsible around construction
+If everyone makes a conscious effort to be responsible around construction

 sites, it should be possible to keep people safe and secure at all times.